nathann3/instagram_web_scrapper/README.md

 post.likes  # gives list of likes
 [4763, 10738, 8665, 7423, 7328]

-user.followers  # dives list of number of followers ['321,926', '636,152']
+user.followers  # gives list of number of followers ['321,926', '636,152']
 ```